richardrietdijk/AB_Testing/README.md

 ## Project Structure

 - `ABTesting.ipynb`: The Jupyter notebook containing all code and analysis
-- `controlexperiment.png`: The csv dataset used for analysis
+- `controlexperiment.png`: The csv dataset that was used for analysis.
+For this case study, this is a randomly generated file and does not contain actual user data.
 - `README.md`: This file

 ## Key Findings